OROHealth/gom-jabbar/caternet/CatWeb.md

 - allow for our human-developer-slave to deploy part, or the entirety of our Catweb on their local machin without ever leaking any production information and configuration
 - allow the deployment of our multi-mouse-trap application in multiple location at the same time, cause these beast-toys are everywhere!
 - ensure the constant use of HTTPC: HTTPS for cats, which is just the same than with human, but better
-- is entirely automated, because we will not lower ourselves to spend less time naping
+- entirely automated, because we will not lower ourselves to spend less time naping